 The services above represent just a small sample of ways Quality Insights can support your practice.
-Discover all the ways the team at Quality Insights can help you and your patients make asthma control the goal by reviewing the workflow modifications guide.
+Discover all the ways the team at Quality Insights can help you and your patients make asthma control the goal by reviewing the workflow modifications guide in the appendices.